 What is Excavation in Construction Work?

 Before any construction work starts, the site must be prepared by digging the foundation, moving dirt, grading, and leveling the landscape.
-The work is done based on the posted architectural and engineering specifications.
+The work is done based on the posted architectural and engineering specifications by and architectural firm and a building inspector.
 It’s where the excavation work comes in.

 The real excavation work entails heavy, powerful machinery like backhoes, bulldozers, and dump trucks to clear, dig, and move the dirt to create space for construction work to begin.